Command-line Routine Debugging

 This example shows two breakpoints and one watchpoint being defined:

-In the example, the ZBREAK
+In the example, the ZBREAK display shows that:

 There is no break if CTRL-C is pressed.

 The output then describes the two breakpoints and one watchpoint:

 The F flag for the first breakpoint equals “EB” and the S flag equals 5, which means that a breakpoint will occur the fifth time the line is encountered.
-The E flag displays executable code, which will run before the Caché Programmer prompt for the break is displayed.
+The E flag displays executable code, which will run before the Caché Terminal prompt for the break is displayed.

 The F flag for the second breakpoint equals “DL”, which means it is disabled, but if enabled will break and then single-step through each line of code following the breakpoint location.

 The F flag for the watchpoint is “ET”, which means the watchpoint is enabled.
 Since trace execution is ON, trace messages will appear on the trace device.
 Because no trace device was defined, the trace device will be the principal device.

 The C flag means that trace is displayed only when condition is true.

 The debug device is the device where:

 The ZBREAK command displays information about the debug environment.

 On Windows platforms, trace messages to another device are supported only for terminal devices connected to a COM port, such as COM1:

 When you enter Caché, the debug device will automatically be set to your principal device.
-At any time, debugging I/O can be sent to an alternate device with the command: ZBREAK /DEBUG:"device"
+At any time, debugging I/O can be sent to an alternate device with the command: ZBREAK /DEBUG:"device".